Our Services

 Helpful Resources

-There are several factors to consider in how sleep medications can affect your metabolism and body weight.
-Some over-the-counter and prescription sleep aids can disrupt hunger and fullness hormones or slow calorie burn, leading to weight gain, while others like melatonin, Z-drugs, and orexin antagonists tend to have a neutral impact.
+Sleep medications can influence metabolism and body weight in different ways.
+Certain over-the-counter and prescription sleep aids may disrupt hunger and fullness hormones or slow calorie burn, contributing to weight gain.
+Others—such as melatonin, Z-drugs, and orexin antagonists—tend to be weight-neutral.

-See below for details on which common sleep meds are more likely to cause weight gain, weight-neutral alternatives, practical tips to protect your weight while improving sleep, and guidance on next steps in your healthcare journey.
+Below, you'll find which common sleep medications are most likely to cause weight gain, weight-neutral alternatives, practical strategies to protect your weight while improving sleep quality, and guidance on next steps for your health.

 In this article, we'll explore: